Public Impact Launches New Website

 A Vision for Teaching in the Digital Age

 The Fordham Institute released a report focused on teachers in the digital age, particularly on the issue of if, in the near future, traditional teachers could be replaced by full-blown digital instruction delivered online.
-The authors claim that as digital learning become more widely used, “solid instruction in the basics will eventually become ‘flat’—available everywhere globally.
-The elements of excellent teaching that are most difficult for technology to replace will increasingly differentiate student outcomes.”
-In other words, teacher effectiveness will matter even more than it does at present.
-This means that though schools will not need as many teachers, the teachers they do have will need excellent resources (both in technology and support staff), and could command higher pay.
+The authors claim that as digital learning become more widely used, “solid instruction in the basics will eventually become ‘flat’—available everywhere Read more about A Vision for Teaching in the Digital Age[…]

 Share